-Write the amounts exactly as reported on your U.S. Form 1041, unless noted below:
+Write the amounts exactly as reported on your U.S. Form 1041, unless noted in the following instructions:

 Line 5 - Write the portion of net rent and royalty income included on U.S. Form 1041, Line 5.

 Line 6 - Write the portion of income from partnerships and S corporations included on U.S. Form 1041, Line 5.